-FIGURE 7-7: The Magnetic Lasso tool snaps to the edge of your element and places fastening points to anchor the selection.
+FIGURE 7-7: The Magnetic Lasso tool snaps to the edge of your element and places fastening points to

-3. Continue to move your cursor around the object without clicking.
+Continue to move your cursor around the object without clicking.

 While the selection line gets pinned down with fastening points, only the newest portion of the selection line remains active.